Camping Holidays in Costa Dorada

 La Tomatina is a world famous event in which participants hurl tomatoes at each other in the name of fun!
 Held in the town of Bunol on the last Wednesday in August each year, it is known as the world's biggest food fight.
 The week long festival attracts 30,000 visitors each year.
 But it is not just a food fight - the event features music, parades, dancing, and fireworks.

 Every year Salou celebrates King Jaume I and his victory against the Saracens with parades, artisan markets, traditional crafts, performances and activities such as fighting knights, chariot races and dancing.
+2019 dates to be confirmed.

 If you get the chance you must see 'Els Castellers' - giant human towers.
 People pile up to celebrate 'Our Lady of the Road', which dates back to the 13th century.
 There are also fireworks and concerts to mark the occasion.